 - Soils and leaf surfaces are also fed with compost, compost teas, green manures, and crop residues (plant or produce matter) to improve biological activity.
 This is done both through directly applying to the soil or more often spraying directly onto the plant itself because the leaf surface of the plant is the best and fastest way to absorb these essential nutrients.
 Although the word 'spray' is often seen as a giant evil in agriculture when referring to pesticide use, 'spray' can also be very, very good in a biological sense!

-Biological farming is not a new idea; it has been practiced by farmers for thousands of years around the world!
+Biological farming is not a new idea; it has been practiced by farmers for thousands of years around the world before there were modern day chemicals available!
 It is seeing a resurgence of interest among farmers today as they seek practical and sustainable alternatives to the current conventional management practices, in particular their increasing reliance on pesticides, herbicides, and artificial fertilizers.
 Today’s biological methods have the advantage of modern technology as well as scientific principles and methods which allow the farmer to more accurately test and more closely monitor the overall health of their farm while letting the natural systems work.
 It’s recognized as a cycle and a system as much as a method of farming!

 We have been farming here at Bill's Berry Farm for 23 years.
-Many of those years were spent with conventional farming practices, but we knew that wasn’t really the best or healthiest method to farm.
+Many of those years were spent with conventional farming practices, but we knew that wasn’t really the best or healthiest method to grow food.
 As we began to improve our family’s health we also wanted to improve the way we farmed.
 For a time we believed the best way to do this was to switch our entire farm to being certified organic.
 However, as we moved forward with this we found a few flaws.
-Namely, being organic didn’t necessarily equal being healthier, since the production agriculture organic methods simply substitute an organic product for a conventional one.
-We still used pesticides; we just used ‘better’ or 'safer' pesticides.
+Namely, being organic didn’t necessarily equal being healthier, as recent studies have shown, because the production agriculture organic methods simply substitute an organic product for a conventional one.
+We still used pesticides; we just used ‘better’ or 'safer' or 'naturally occurring' pesticides.
 We still treated the problem, not the cause; we just used a better treatment.
 But the end result wasn’t really a healthier plant or a healthier product.